deborrrrrah/my-library/README.md

 ```
 rspec -fd
 ```
-3. Run the main by using
+3. Run the app by using
 ```
 ruby main.rb
 ```